AIFahim/ResumeCategorization/README.md

 ## Objective

-The goal of this project is to design, implement, and train a machine learning model that can automatically categorize resumes based on their domain (e.g., sales, marketing).
+This project aims to design, implement, and train a machine-learning model that automatically categorizes resumes based on their domain.
 The project also includes developing a script that processes a batch of resumes, categorizes them, and outputs results to both directory structures and a CSV file.

 ## Task Breakdown